open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-demo/UPGRADING.md

 ## To 0.24

-This release uses the [kubernetes attributes processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/k8sattributesprocessor) to add pod labels.
+This release uses the [kubernetes attributes processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/k8sattributesprocessor) to add kubernetes metadata as resource attributes.
 If you override the processors array in your config, you will need to add the k8s attributes processor manually to restore `service.instance.id` resource attribute.